netbymatt/ws4kp/README.md

 This project is based on the work of [Mike Battaglia](https://github.com/vbguyny/ws4kp).
 It was forked from his work in August 2020.

-* Mike Battaglia For the original project and all of the code which draws the weather displays.
+* Mike Battaglia for the original project and all of the code which draws the weather displays.
 This code remains largely intact and was a huge amount of work to get exactly right.
+He's also responsible for all of the background graphics including the maps used in the application.
 * The team at [TWCClassics](https://twcclassics.com/) for several resources.
 	* A [font](https://twcclassics.com/downloads.html) set used on the original WeatherStar 4000
 	* [Icon](https://twcclassics.com/downloads.html) sets